MarsiaRochelin/student-app-frontend/README.md

 1. Why did we create a layout component?
 What problems does it solve?

-We created a layout component to handle render boil plate code, so we wouldn't have to track 3 different files. iThe layout component solves the problem of determing the vh/vw for child components when conditionally rendering them.
+We created a layout component to handle render boil plate code relating to the layout, so we wouldn't have to track 3 different files.
+The layout component solves the problem of determining the vh/vw for child components when conditionally rendering them.

 2. What are the main responsibilities of the layout component?
-The main Responsibilities of the layout componenet is to handle styling of child components.
+The main Responsibilities of the layout componenet is to handle layout of child components.

 3. How can you make a layout component have optional variations like centering or scrolling?
+We can pass another prop center to our Container componenet to build logic for conditional rendering for things like centering and scrolling.